-Where an offer is unconditional from the outset, or becomes or is declared unconditional as to acceptances prior to the first closing date, the offer period will nevertheless continue until the first closing date.
+Where an offer is unconditional from the outset, or becomes or is declared unconditional prior to Day 21, the offer period will nevertheless continue until Day 21.

 Official List

 The list maintained by the FCA in accordance with section 74(1) of the FSMA for the purposes of Part 6 of the FSMA.